We Deal in Lead A Weird West Gunslinger Adventure Game

 Lost Magic #

-When casting another world’s magic in the Drifted World roll on the Lost Magic table.
+When casting another world’s magic in The Drifted World roll on the table below.

 Result 2d6